jdkula/jsgraphics-docs/docs/index.md

 ==========

-The JSGraphics library can be used to easily manipulate an HTML5 Canvas, and is used by Stanford's <a href="https://cs106aj.stanford.edu" target="_blank">CS106AJ</a> curriculum.
+The JSGraphics library can be used to easily manipulate an HTML5 Canvas, and is used by Stanford's <a href="https://cs106aj.stanford.edu" target="_blank">CS106AJ</a> and <a href="https://cs106ax.stanford.edu" target="_blank">CS106AX</a> curricula.

 For students: How to read this documentation
 ---------------------------------------------
 This document is intended to read like documentation you might find for any library online.
 It's a good thing to be able to read it, and see what such documentation might look like.
-If you're ever creating much larger projects, you're very likely to be reading documentation just like this!
+If you're ever working on larger projects, you're very likely to be reading documentation just like this!

 Because this is likely the first time you're looking at documentation like this, you'll